jdjakub/phd-thesis/appendix-substrate-ref.md

 \label{naive-honesty}
 \end{heuristic}

 For example, the term "position", widely used in graphics APIs, is not very self-documenting when it comes to shapes.
 In practice, it always means "the centre of the shape" or "the top left-hand corner" or some such meaningful function of the shape itself.
 Therefore, why not just be explicit about this, and save the user the effort of figuring out what it actually means?
-The co-ordinates are specified according to the same principle: instead of the ever-ambiguous `x`, `y`, and `z`, we have `right`, `up`, and `forward`.
+The co-ordinates are specified according to the same principle: instead of the ever-ambiguous `x`, `y`, and `z`, we have `right`, `up`, and `forward` (that is, into the screen from your position).
 In an ideal substrate, one could specify co-ordinates via `left`, `down`, `backward`, or any combination, and the system would automatically flip the signs as necessary for its platform graphics API calls.
 However, this functionality does not yet exist in BootstrapLab.

 \begin{figure}
 \centering\includegraphics[width=4cm]{../../fig/camera.png}